Error Handling

 Where checked exceptions remain

-SQLException is still used in implementation interfaces (DbRead, DbWrite, ResultSetParser, SqlFunction) — these are where you interact with JDBC directly.
-The framework catches SQLException at the execution boundary (transact(), execute(), run()) and wraps it in DatabaseException.
+SQLException is still used in implementation interfaces -- SqlFunction, DbRead, DbWrite, ResultSetParser.
+These are where your code interacts with JDBC directly.
+The framework catches SQLException at the execution boundary and wraps it in the appropriate DatabaseException subtype.

 Spring integration